kaliop-uk/ezmigrationbundle/README.md

 * the bundle at the moment does not support creating entities with a creator other than user id 14 ('admin')

+* if you are using eZPublish versions prior to 2015.9, you will not be able to create/update Role definitions that contain policies with limitations for custom modules/functions.
+The known workaround is to take over the RoleService and alter its constructor to inject into it the desired limitations

 ## Extending the bundle